Edward Stanley, 17th Earl of Derby

-Background and education
+Early life and education

-Stanley was born at 23 St James's Square, London, the eldest son of Frederick Stanley (later the 16th Earl of Derby), by his wife Lady Constance Villiers.
+Stanley was born at 23 St James's Square, London, the eldest son of Hon.
+Frederick Stanley (later the 16th Earl of Derby) by his wife, Lady Constance Villiers.
 Frederick Stanley was the second son of Edward Smith-Stanley, 14th Earl of Derby, who was three times Prime Minister of the United Kingdom.
 Villiers was the daughter of the Liberal statesman George Villiers, 4th Earl of Clarendon.
 Edward Stanley was educated at Wellington College, Berkshire, where he boarded as a pupil of Stanley House, named in honour of his paternal grandfather the 14th Earl.